Why FEHB Premiums Vary

 Fourth, cost sharing creates incentives for doctors and patients to be less wasteful.
 High deductibles discourage unnecessary visits, while 100 percent reimbursement of some services might encourage overuse of these "free" services.
 High Deductible and Consumer-Driven plans' premiums benefit somewhat from slightly younger and healthier enrollees, but mainly from their incentives to reduce unnecessary care.
 Also, the time and trouble to file claims for expenses slightly above the deductible discourages some enrollees from applying for them.

-Fifth, variations in the proportion of enrollees with Medicare Parts A and B has a big effect on plan premiums, since Medicare is "primary" (pays first) for retirees, and covers over four-fifths of hospital and doctor costs.
+Fifth, variations in the proportion of enrollees with Medicare Parts A and B has a big effect on plan premiums, since Medicare is "primary" (pays first) for retirees, and covers over four-fifths of enrollee medical costs.
 Most HMO benefits are so good that retired enrollees often do not sign up for Part B, which puts these plans at a major disadvantage in keeping premiums low.

 In summary, you pay modestly for insurance from a well-run plan, but you pay more for a plan's inefficiencies, its unusually generous benefits, or its disproportionate share of high-cost enrollees.
 Your ability to switch among plans during Open Season gives you a major tool for obtaining the best deal.